basboot/decode_drawings/README.md

 without disturbances: camera always horizontal, pointing at the centroid.

 The simualtion was also used to validate the assumptions that roll and pitch are (within limits) not very important.
+Update: roll cannot be ignored if combined with yaw, pitch and yaw does not seem to be an extra complication.

 Also the horizontal offset estimation was validated with the simulation.

 ## Image processing